bdumasfortin/pirate-survival-html/ARCHITECTURE.md

 - Combat: crab AI + player melee attack using sword on LMB.
 - Boss crab on the leftmost island (oversized).
 - Item use: left-click uses berries to restore hunger (cooldown 0.33s).
+- Ground items: dropped items render on the ground and auto-pickup nearby.
 - Survival bars: health and hunger UI with decay over time.
 - Raft: LMB board/disembark near shore when raft is selected.
 - UI: bottom hotbar with item icons, action prompts, hints, survival bars.